Hindustani classical music: Sanskritic tradition

-Ravana and Narada from Hindu mythology are accomplished musicians; Saraswati with her veena is the goddess of music.
+Ravana and Narada from Hindu tradition are accomplished musicians; Saraswati with her veena is the goddess of music.
 Gandharvas are presented as spirits who are musical masters, and the gandharva style looks to music primarily for pleasure, accompanied by the soma rasa.
 In the Vishnudharmottara Purana, the Naga king Ashvatara asks to know the swaras from Saraswati.

 While the term raga is articulated in the Natya Shastra (where its meaning is more literal, meaning "color" or "mood"), it finds a clearer expression in what is called Jati in the Dattilam, a text composed shortly after or around the same time as Natya Shastra.
-The Dattilam is focused on Gandharva music and discusses scales (swara), defining a tonal framework called grama in terms of 22 micro-tonal intervals (shruti) comprising one octave.
+The Dattilam is focused on Gandharva music and discusses scales (swara), defining a tonal framework called grama in terms of 22 micro-tonal intervals (shruti)comprising one octave.
 It also discusses various arrangements of the notes (Murchhana), the permutations and combinations of note-sequences (tanas), and alankara or elaboration.
 Dattilam categorizes melodic structure into 18 groups called Jati, which are the fundamental melodic structures similar to the raga.
 The names of the Jatis reflect regional origins, for example Andhri and Oudichya.

-Music also finds mention in a number of texts from the Gupta period; Kalidasa mentions several kinds of veena (Parivadini, Vipanchi), as well as percussion instruments (mridang), the flute (Vamshi) and conch (Shankha).
+Music also finds mention in a number of texts from the Gupta period; Kalidasa mentions several kinds of veena (parivadini, vipanchi), as well as percussion instruments (mridang), the flute (vamshi) and conch (shankha).
 Music also finds mention in Buddhist and Jain texts from the earliest periods of the common era.

 Narada's Sangita Makarandha treatise, from about 1100 CE, is the earliest text where rules similar to those of current Hindustani classical music can be found.
 Narada actually names and classifies the system in its earlier form before the Persian influences introduced changes in the system.
 Jayadeva's Gita Govinda from the 12th century was perhaps the earliest musical composition sung in the classical tradition called Ashtapadi music.

 In the 13th century, Sharangadeva composed the Sangita Ratnakara, which has names such as the Turushka Todi ("Turkish Todi"), revealing an influx of ideas from Islamic culture.
 This text is the last to be mentioned by both the Carnatic and the Hindustani traditions and is often thought to date the divergence between the two.